egolfbr/egolfbr/README.md

 **[CNN Radar Classification](https://github.com/egolfbr/cnn-classifier)**<br>
 **[Keras XML Model Builder](https://github.com/egolfbr/keras-xml-model-builder)**<br>

+Notes on projects:

+- Keras model visualizer has a few bugs with the distribution which I am currently trying to iron out.
+Running your model through it may generate some errors like "InputLayer not supported" but it should still output your model.

+- CNN Radar Classification runs with clean data.
+That is, there is no noise.
+This means that the model trains to 100% accuracy which is unrealistic.
+Try adding white noise to be more realistic.

+- Keras XML builder is a work in progress and cannot handle complex models.

 Other projects that I am working on that do not have repositories (yet):
 - Battlebot
 - Music Sequencer (Similar to [Gridi](http://www.yuvalgerstein.com/gridi/))